 Companies have increasingly begun to see the benefits of equipping their staff with the tools necessary to work from home.
-As businesses grow ever more global, systems such as VoIP phones, which can effectively facilitate remote working, will allow you to take advantage of opportunities to expand your operations into new markets.
+As businesses grow ever more global, systems such as desktop VoIP phones, which can effectively facilitate remote working, will allow you to take advantage of opportunities to expand your operations into new markets.

 VoIP can help you move direct extensions to new geographical locations with nothing more than the click of a mouse.
 Plus, as many of these systems offer integrative functionality with other features for team collaboration, VoIP represents an excellent investment for streamlining your operations.

 VoIP systems can also benefit voice communications taking place within the office.
 They can support call centres, customer service operations, and connections run through other communication channels, such as text messaging or videoconferencing.
-You can connect VoIP phones to media as diverse as fax machines, conference calls, wireless handsets, and much more.
+You can connect VoIP systems to media as diverse as fax machines, conference calls, wireless handsets, and much more.